php-llm/llm-chain/README.md

 echo $response->getContent(); // "I'm fine, thank you.
 How can I help you today?"
 ```

-The `MessageInterface` and `Conent` interface help to customize this process if needed, e.g. additional state handling.
+The `MessageInterface` and `Content` interface help to customize this process if needed, e.g. additional state handling.

 #### Code Examples